martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 - Detailed discussion of pinning (configuring use of a certificate that doesn't match the criteria in this document) has been removed.

-## How to Read This Document {#reading}

-This document is longer than the authors would have liked because it was necessary to carefully define terminology, explain the underlying concepts, define the scope, and specify behavior for all involved parties.
-The following sections are of special interest to various audiences:

-* Protocol designers might want to first read the checklist in {{design}}.

-* Certification authorities might want to first read the recommendations for representation of server identity in {{represent}}.

-* Service providers might want to first read the recommendations for requesting of server certificates in {{request}}.

-* Software implementers might want to first read the recommendations for verification of server identity in {{verify}}.

-The sections on terminology ({{terminology}}), naming of application services ({{names}}), document scope ({{scope}}), and the like provide useful background information regarding the recommendations and guidelines that are contained in the above-referenced sections, but are not absolutely necessary for a first reading of this document.

 ## Applicability {#applicability}

 This document does not supersede the rules for certificate issuance or